udooz/powerplay/doc/AzureServiceBus.md

 Cmdlets for Windows Azure Service Bus queue related operations.

 ### You Contribution ###
 The Cmdlets can either be refactored or new cmdlets be added based on the developer usage.
-Your feedbacks or contribution help.
+Your feedbacks or contribution are highly appreciated.
 Contact: udooz at hotmail dot com.